 "And there I sat with my meat products, wafting the excellent smells toward my sleek vegan neighbor," Christina griped.
 Gwyneth does eliminate meat, dairy, eggs and the like when she's committing to a clean phase of dieting, but has Ms. Oxenberg not read My Father's Daughter?
 G.P. shares her delicious family recipes for fried chicken, chicken and dumplings and turkey meatballs, just to name a few.

 Somehow, Christina still managed to have a "memorably glorious night" with publishing heiress Anne Hearst and her husband Jay McInerney.
 Mr. McInerney, who describes himself in his Twitter bio as, "Novelist, Short Story Writer, Expensive Wino and Gastronaut," posted a link to Christina's blog about the evening, adding, "Author's night at East Hampton Library hijacked by movie stars with ghost-written cookbooks."

 Gwyneth's rep has not yet responded to E!
 News' request for comment, but we do know that homeboy's about a year late with the ghostwriting witch hunt.
 In March 2012, the New York Times published a controversial story claiming Gwyneth got some help from another writer on My Father's Daughter.
-Not usually one to gossip, but the A-lister set the record straight in a chat with null, explaining, "I feel like it's important for the people who have responded so positively and interacted with me about my book, that they know that this is my book and I wrote my book and it's all mine."
+Not usually one to gossip, but the A-lister set the record straight in a chat with Rachael Ray, explaining, "I feel like it's important for the people who have responded so positively and interacted with me about my book, that they know that this is my book and I wrote my book and it's all mine."